w3c/cogai/minimalist.md

      town {@module facts; @do next; county cornwall}, next {}

-next {}, town {@module facts; @id ?town; @last false} =>
+next {}, town {@module facts; @id ?town; @more true} =>
      console {@do log; message ?town},
      town {@module facts; @do next}
-next {}, town {@module facts; @id ?town; @last true} =>
+next {}, town {@module facts; @id ?town; @more false} =>
      console {@do log; message ?town},
      console {@do log; message "That's all!"},
      town {@module facts; @do clear}
 ```
 The start goal initiates an iteration on the facts module for chunks with type *town* and having *cornwall* for their *county* property.
 The goal buffer is then set to next.
 When the facts buffer is updated with the town chunk, the next rule fires.
 This invokes an external action to log the town, and instructs the facts module to load the next matching town chunk for the county of Cornwall, taking into account the current chunk in the facts module buffer.
-The *@last* property is set to *true* in the buffer for the last chunk in the iteration.
+The *@more* property is set to *true* in the buffer when there another chunk to follow, and *false* for the last chunk in the iteration.

 A more complex example could be used to count chunks matching some given condition.
 For this you could keep track of the count in the goal buffer, and invoke a ruleset to increment it before continuing with the iteration.
 To do that you could save the ID of the last matching chunk in the goal and then cite it in the action chunk, e.g.